This section gives an overview of Linux kernel, compiler, and OpenSSL settings that can impact Redis performance.

 • net.core.somaxconn:

-• This setting is used to select the maximum number of connections the kernel will allow.
+• This setting controls the maximum listen backlog the kernel allows.

 • If the Redis server is expected to support a large number of clients, it may be helpful to increase this parameter.

-• A value of 65535 is probably excessively large for production.
-In practice, this just needs to be large enough to support the peak number of connections that will be made.
+• A value of 65535 is probably too large for production.
+In practice, this only needs to support the expected peak connection backlog.

 • net.ipv4.tcp_max_syn_backlog:

-• This setting is used to select the maximum number of connection requests that are pending but not established yet.
+• This setting controls the maximum number of connection requests that are pending but not established.

-• A value of 65535 is probably excessively large for production.
-In practice, this just needs to be large enough to support the peak number of connection requests that will be made.
+• A value of 65535 is probably too large for production.
+In practice, this only needs to support the expected peak rate of new connection attempts.

 Compiler Considerations

-The easiest way to gain performance is to use the latest version of GCC.
-Aside from that, the flag -mcpu and -flto can be used to potentially gain additional performance.
+If you build Redis from source, use a recent GCC version from your Linux distribution.
+Compiler flags such as -mcpu and -flto can change performance, but they should be tested against your workload before use.
 Usage of these flags is explained in the Migrating C/C++ applications section of the Migrating applications to Arm servers learning path.

 OpenSSL Considerations